 A Q&A guide to employment and employee benefits in South Africa.

 The Q&A gives a high level overview of the key practical issues including: permissions to work; contractual and implied terms of employment; minimum wages; restrictions on working time; illness and injury; rights of parents and carers; data protection; discrimination and harassment; dismissals; redundancies; taxation; employer and parent company liability; employee representation and consultation; consequence of business transfers; pensions; intellectual property; restraint of trade agreements and proposals for reform.

 To compare answers across multiple jurisdictions, visit the Employment and Employee Benefits Country Q&A tool.

-The Q&A is part of the multi-jurisdictional guide to employment and employee benefits.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/employment-mjg.
+The Q&A is part of the global guide to employment and employee benefits.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/employment-guide.

 Scope of employment regulation